bonny/WordPress-Simple-History/readme.txt

 ### 5.0.1 (September 2024)

+A minor update to quickly fix an issue with avatars that affected a few people.

 -   Fix: Correct default value used in `get_avatar_data()` when no user found for an event.
 Solves compatibility issues with [BuddyBoss](https://www.buddyboss.com/) and possible other similar plugins. [#461](https://github.com/bonny/WordPress-Simple-History/issues/461)

 ### 5.0.0 (September 2024)